v-sbradley/bacx-pr/topics/fictitious-names.md

 <https://microsoft.sharepoint.com/sites/lcaweb/home/copyrights-trademarks-and-patents/trademarks/fictitious-names>

 > [!IMPORTANT]
 > Do not generate your own people names from this page on CELA web.
-BACX CE Editors have a pre-approved list of people names for you to use; see [Approved fictitious names](#approved-fictitious-names) section later in this topic.
+BACX CE Editors have a pre-approved list of people names for you to use; see the [Approved fictitious names](#approved-fictitious-names) section later in this topic.
 >
 > Always tell vendors or anyone you hire to create content or videos to use these approved names.
 >